netdata/netdata/docs/dashboards-and-charts/nodes-tab.md

 Each node row allows you to:

 - View the node's status
-- Go to a single node dashboard, by clicking the node name
+- Go to a single node dashboard by clicking the node name
 - View information about the node, along with a button to display more in the right-hand sidebar
 - View active alerts for the node
 - View Machine Learning status